redfactorlabs/concourse-smuggler-resource/README.md

-Concourse generic resource, to quickly implement any kind of resource by defining any command for the `check`, `get` and `put` actions. i
+Concourse generic resource, to quickly implement any kind of resource by defining any command for the `check`, `get` and `put` actions.

-*Smuggler* is ideal for PoC, prototyping, fast development or implementation of simple resources based on existing command line tools.
+*Smuggler* is ideal for PoC, prototyping, fast development or implementation of simple resources based on existing command line tools, hacking or extending existing resources, etc.

 ## Resource definition